BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 - If the motion controller cannot be tracked for whatever reason (or if the memory mapped file containing the motion data for a virtual tracker cannot be found or accessed) when activating motion compensation or recalibrating the tracker pose, the API layer is unable to set the reference pose and motion compensation is (or stays) deactivated.

 ## Logging
-The motion compensation layers logs rudimentary information and errors in a text file located at **...\Users\<Your_Username>\AppData\Local\OXRMC\XR_APILAYER_NOVENDOR_motion_compensation.log**.
+The motion compensation layers logs rudimentary information and errors in a text file located at **...\Users\<Your_Username>\AppData\Local\OpenXR-MotionCompensation\OpenXR-MotionCompensation.log**.
 After unexpected behaviour or a crash you can check that file for abormalities or error reports.

 If you encounter repeatable bugs or crashes you can use the Windows Performance Recorder Profile (WPRP) tracelogging in combination with the configuration contained within `scripts\Trace_OpenXR-MotionCompensation.wprp` to create a more detailed protocol.